Gent8/Taison/README.md

 </div>

-Taison is a personal fork of [Mihon](https://github.com/mihonapp/mihon), the open source manga reader for Android.
-It keeps pace with upstream while experimenting with quality-of-life tweaks and a refreshed visual identity.
+Taison is fork of [Mihon](https://github.com/mihonapp/mihon), the open source manga reader for Android.
+It keeps pace with upstream while adding polished quality-of-life upgrades, each chosen to give you more control and oversight without weighing down the interface.

 ## Download

-Download from F-Droid or grab the APK directly from GitHub releases:
+Download from F-Droid or grab the APK directly from GitHub releases.

 <div display="flex" flex-direction="row">
 <p >